bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/README.md

 the order here matters, you might have to fix them in a different order than they are listed.
 I think these are all problems with `graph.py`.

-1. Nothing seems to connect, my edges aren't showing up.
+1. Nothing seems to connect, my edges aren't showing up. #fixed
 2. All the vertexes are the same color.
 They're supposed to be different colors if they're not connected, and right now none of them are.
 3. Sometimes I do something and when I run `python graph_demo.py` it just takes